Gov. Cuomo provides Thursday coronavirus update for NYS

 ALBANY, N.Y.
-(NEWS10) — Gov. Andrew Cuomo updated New Yorkers on the state’s progress during the ongoing COVID-19 pandemic on Thursday.
+(NEWS10) — Governor Cuomo Thursday updated New Yorkers on the state’s progress during the ongoing COVID-19 pandemic.
+Wednesday, 87,900 test results—a new record high—were reported to New York State.

-There’s no secret to how a virus spreads – this is mathematics, this is science and this is a function of our behavior, which we see reflected in the daily numbers.
-New Yorkers worked hard to change our behavior and bring the numbers down to the levels we have been holding at through our phased reopening.
-We are now focused on protecting that hard-won progress.
-We are fighting against the national surge of cases with our quarantine efforts, but we need local governments to be more active in enforcing compliance.”Gov. Andrew Cuomo

-On Wednesday, the State Liquor Authority and State Police Task Force reportedly visited 963 establishments in New York City and Long Island and found 26 establishments that were not in compliance with state requirements.
-A county breakdown of Wednesday’s violations is below:
+“New York State continues to stay vigilant in the face of an ongoing crisis across the country as we pursue a phased reopening,” Governor Cuomo said.
+“Yesterday we did a record-high number of tests – which is critical to our cautious, data-driven reopening strategy – and we’ll keep closely monitoring the numbers we receive daily.
+In the meantime, New Yorkers shouldn’t get complacent—wear masks, stay socially distanced and wash your hands—and local governments must continue to enforce our guidance throughout the state so we don’t go back to the hell we experienced just a couple months ago.”

 |REGION